defo89/cisco-facts-to-csv/readme.md

 ## Cisco Facts to CSV

-Small scripts to collect information from Cisco devices running IOS or IOS-XE software and write it into a CSV file.
+Small scripts to collect information from Cisco devices running IOS or IOS-XE software and write it to a CSV file.

 IP and hostname are present in every row for easier filtering.